 Here, the interviewer wishes to ascertain whether you are aware of how compliance with architecture is ensured.

 Tip 1: Describe how compliance architecture is addressed

 Tip 2: Ensure not to miss all important points

-“Ensuring the compliance of applications or projects to architecture of an enterprise is a critical element of architecture governance.
-To realize compliance, assessments of a project impact are prepared by the architects.
-Moreover, a review process with regard to the architecture compliance is defined by the IT.
+“Ensuring the compliance of applications or projects to the architecture of an enterprise is a critical element of architecture governance.
+To realize compliance, assessments of a project’s impact are prepared by the architects.
+Moreover, a review process with regard to architecture compliance is defined by IT.

 The review involves scrutinizing the compliance of a particular application project versus the set architectural criteria.
 These efforts are aimed at identifying errors early on and hence minimize the risk and cost of changes that would be needed later.”

-The work of IT solutions architects involves the use of web application.
-Here, the interviewer tests your understanding of web application.
+The work of IT solutions architects involves the use of web applications.
+Here, the interviewer tests your understanding of web applications.

 Tip 1: Provide a definition of a web application

 Tip 2: Describe its components